Post Office vs LIC: Best Government-Backed Saving Plan for You

 • LIC: Also backed by the government, but returns depend on the type of policy.
 Participating policies (those that share profits) can have fluctuating bonuses.

 ✅ Verdict: Both are extremely safe.
-But Post Office products have predictable, fixed returns.
+But post office products have predictable, fixed returns.

 3. Returns and Interest Rates